procyberian/procyberian_artwork/CODE_OF_CONDUCT.md

 Copyright (C)  2017-2024  Masscollabs Services

+Copyright (C)  2017-2024  Procyberian and contributors

-Copyright (C)  2017-2024  procyberian and contributors
+Copyright (C)  2017-2024  Mass Collaboration Labs and contributors

 Copyright (C)  2017-2024  amassivus and contributors

+Copyright (C) 2024 godigitalist and contributors

-Copyright (C)  2017-2024  Mass Collaboration Labs and contributors
+Copyright (C) 2024 bilsege and contributors

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3